Zimbabwean cricket team in Pakistan in 2015

 The Zimbabwe cricket team toured Pakistan from 19 to 31 May 2015.
 The tour consisted of three One Day International (ODI) and two Twenty20 International (T20I) matches, all played at Gaddafi Stadium in Lahore.
-It was the first tour by a Test-playing nation since the attack on the Sri Lankan cricket team in 2009.
+It was the first tour of Pakistan by a Test-playing nation since the attack on the Sri Lankan cricket team in Lahore in 2009.
 Pakistan won the T20I series 2–0 and won the ODI series 2–0 after the third match finished as a no result.
 It was Pakistan's first ODI series win in two years.
 Pakistan ODI captain Azhar Ali said "it's been an exciting and emotional series for many reasons.
 It became important for us, as many of us never played in Pakistan, and winning makes it more significant because it gives you confidence".

 Summary

 Before the tour, several Zimbabwean cricketers expressed their concerns about travelling to Pakistan, but were committed to the trip.
 Pakistan captain Misbah-ul-Haq had described the tour as "a big joy for all of Pakistan cricket fans, players and for the PCB officials".
 Tony Irish, the executive chairman of the Federation of International Cricketers' Associations (FICA), said that "we are very concerned about the safety of players and any match officials who may be sent to Pakistan, should this tour go ahead".
 The International Cricket Council (ICC) announced that it was awaiting the outcome of a security report before deciding if it were to send officials, with the possibility that the Pakistan Cricket Board (PCB) would use its own officials if the ICC was unable to supply them.